-The management of Rizal Microbank, Inc. - A Thrift Bank of RCBC (the Bank) is responsible for the preparation and fair presentation of the financial statements, including the schedules attached therein, and for the years ended December 31, 2019, and 2018, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The management of Rizal Microbank, Inc. - A Thrift Bank of RCBC (the Company) is responsible for the preparation and fair presentation of the financial statements, including the schedules attached therein, as of and for the years ended December 31, 2020 and 2019, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative to do so.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative to do so.

-The Board of Directors is responsible for overseeing the Bank's financial reporting process.
+The Board of Directors is responsible for overseeing the Company's financial reporting process.